obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to add automated tests to your plugin.md

 }
 ```

-2. Extract the RibbonIcon callback to a function (see [[How to test plugin code that uses Obsidian APIs#Move logic out to separate files]] for more infos how to extract code)
+2. Extract the callback of `addRibbonIcon` to a function (see [[How to test plugin code that uses Obsidian APIs#Move logic out to separate files]] for more infos how to extract code)

 ```ts
 // myplugin.ts